 The Cavalier Country Club

-There were only three or four further owners until Rita and Freddie Pearson bought the house in 1962.
-The family, including daughters Gail and Kim, moved in and they worked on plans to establish a thriving business.
-In 1963 the Rita and Freddie opened the manor as a private members’ club, called The Cavalier Country Club.
+In 1962 a local family, Rita and Freddie Pearson and their two young children Gail and Kim, bought Holdsworth House.
+The family moved in and they worked on plans to establish a thriving business.
+In 1963 the Rita and Freddie opened the manor as a private members’ club, The Cavalier Country Club – a private member’s club and casino in April 1963.
+Membership numbered more than a thousand with an annual fee of seven guineas; it was most definitely the place to be seen.